đ„Fixing MCP Tool Name Collisions When Using Multiple MCP Servers

 GitHub

-as well as read our Bedrock knowledge base.
+As well as read our Bedrock knowledge base.
 I want the bot to be able to read the real status of resources, like in AWS or Azure.

 When I added the Azure MCP, I worked through the bugs, and when I got it right⊠it crashed.